 Figure 2.
 Plastic conformer

 Pain varies by patient.
 You will take pain medicines to help control pain.
-Often you resting, icing, and avoiding strenuous activity that could increase pressure in the socket will help.
+Resting, icing, and avoiding strenuous activity that could increase pressure in the socket will help.
 The first 2 days are often the toughest but will slowly get better over the next week.
 If the pain becomes worse, or causes a lot of nausea or vomiting, contact the office or doctor on call to ask if you need to be seen.

 The taped dressing (Figure 3) may get pink or red from light bleeding in the first few days but should not be removed or changed.